Coca Guazzini

-Silvia Beatriz Guazzini Monsalve (born December 22, 1953 in Santiago), best known as Coca Guazzini, is a Chilean television, theatre and film actress.
+Silvia Beatriz Guazzini Monsalve (born December 22, 1953, in Santiago), best known as Coca Guazzini, is a Chilean television, theatre and film actress.
 Guazzini studied theatre at Universidad de Chile.
-She appeared in some popular Chilean telenovelas like Sucupira, Aquelarre and Tic-Tac.
+She appeared in some popular Chilean telenovelas like Sucupira, Aquelarre and Tic Tac, in addition to participating in comedy programs such as De chincol a jote.
 In 2002 Coca Guazzini won the Apes Award for "Best Actress".

 One of her most recognized roles is Pía Correa Gumucio, of the comedy show Los Eguiguren.